 Encryption guarantees the confidentiality of a data transaction.
 Content integrity guarantees that the receiving trading partner gets the data in its originally sent form, ensuring that no modifications have been made to the data when it is in transit between trading partners.

 One-way hash functions do not require a key.
-Common hash algorithms are SHA-1 (Secure Hash Algorithm 1), which generates a hash value of 160 bits, and MD5 (Message Digest 5) which generates a hash value of 112 bits.
+Common hash algorithms are SHA-1 (Secure Hash Algorithm 1), which generates a hash value of 160 bits, MD5 (Message Digest 5) which generates a hash value of 112 bits, and SHA-2 (aka SHA-256), which generates a hash value of 256 bits.
 To determine content integrity, the sending trading partner adds a digital signature to the data content, which includes a one-way hash value of the message.
 This value is unique and fingerprints the transaction.
 The sending trading partner sends the hash value along with the data.
 The receiving trading partner, using the same one-way hash function, calculates the hash value for the received data message content.
 If the received hash value matches the calculated hash value, then the receiving trading partner is assured that the data content has not been tampered with or altered in any way.

 Encryption of zip files